BriftyNeeze/neurosimulation/README.md

 # Neurosimulation

-This code is to simulate the affect of social media usage to dopamine and then to Parkinson's.
+This is a fairly simple simualtion to simulate the affect of social media usage to dopamine synthesis capacity and then to Parkinson's.

-This is for the IYNA Neuroscience ideathon
+This is for the IYNA Neuroscience ideathon 2024/2025